 Chlamydia trachomatis—the causative agent of Chlamydia infection—and

 Neisseria gonorrhoeae—the causative agent of gonorrhea—cause a significant burden of disease globally.
-There were over 1.4 million cases reported in 2014 and an estimated 2.8 million new cases annually, including 350,000 cases of gonorrhea.
+In 2020, there were over 1.5 million cases of chlamydia and over 675,000 cases of gonorrhea reported to the CDC.
 Of particular concern, gonorrhea has progressively developed resistance to the antibiotic drugs prescribed to treat it, severely limiting available treatment options.
 Further resistance will significantly complicate the ability of providers to treat gonorrhea successfully.
 For this reason it is critical to maintain the capability to monitor and detect emerging drug resistance in

 Following the 2009 Expert Consultation the CDC released recommendations for laboratory-based detection of